Rangotam/PicoDuckyPayloadManager/README.md

 ### 1. Fixed payloads

 Easily manage pre-defined payloads.
-These are meant to be your go-to payloads as you won't be able to change them (at least from here!).
+These are meant to be your go-to payloads as you won't be able to change them (at least from this app).
+Expand the payload by touching it to see a brief customizable description (see settings for more info), then click the rocket to execute them!

 ### 2. Editable payloads

 Customize your payloads on the go.
-Simply choose between the 6 available editable payloads which one to modify.
+Choose between the 4 available editable payloads which one to modify.
 To do so:

 1. Expand the box of the payload you want to edit